DataDog/hiring-engineers/answers.md

 Collecting APM Data was my biggest battle of the assignment.
 I followed all the documentation exactly; pip install ddtrace, built the python file using the flask code under the python directory, named it flaskApp.py, and then ran ddtrace-run python flaskApp.py
 </br></br>
 I was running into an issue where I wasn't seeing traces and was unable to confirm by running a curl command at the address it was returning.
-Ultimately I had to open a new terminal to executive the command while the flask script was running for the traces to begin appearing in the DataDog UI.
+Ultimately I had to open a new terminal to execute the command while the flask script was running for the traces to begin appearing in the DataDog UI.
 </br></br>
 Here's a few screenshots and a link for review;
 </br></br>